cloudfoundry/cf-networking-onboarding/c2c.prolific.md

  ```
  You should only see meow.
 Hmmm.
 You might think you would see the other networking namespaces for all the apps on this cell.
 (I certainly thought so when I first tried this.)
 You'll learn how to view an app's networking namespace one day, I promise.

 1. Curl google.com from the Diego Cell.
 See that it works!
 This is because Application Security Groups allow it.
 (Remember ASGs?!
-Those stories were so long ago!) .
+You might or might not have done the ASG stories yet. tl;dr ASGs are iptables firewall rules for egress traffic.)

 1. Curl google.com from inside of your networking namespace
  ```